AmMiRo/WoeBot-eval/README.md

 This repo is my submission to the technical evaluation for WoeBot Health.

-In this repo are 2 apps, a backend and frontend.
+In this repo are 2 apps, a backend and frontend for the registration form.

 ## Setup